hkirk/I4dab-slides/slides/05 - Normalization/05-normalization.md

 note:
-1) Two distinct tubles can’t agree on { a1 a2, ..., an}.
+1) Two distinct tuples can’t agree on { a1 a2, ..., an}.
 2) Key must be minimal.
 Ex: Determines all other attributes, key is minimal.
 Title, year - not a key.